tm-a-t/telegram-bot-handbook/pages/book/messages/markup.md

 In addition to them, a message may contain any number of username mentions.
 (Only five mentions will work as a user notification though; see below.)

 Bot API allows specifying message markup in HTML or Markdown.
-Telegram API does not have this functionality built-in, but Telegram API libraries like Telethon and Pyrogram support similar syntax.
+Telegram API, on the other hand, does not have this functionality built-in, but Telegram API libraries like Telethon and Pyrogram support similar syntax.

 ## Monospaced text